Clinical Teaching Sites

 Cleveland sites are available only to students pursuing the Urban Primary Care Pathway.
 Students who are part of the NEOMED-CSU Partnership for Urban Health are automatically assigned to the Cleveland Teaching site.
 Others may apply to join the Urban Primary Care Pathway on a space-available basis.

 Students are able to submit their clinical teaching site assignment preferences through DOCS/Banner Self-Service.
 For the Class of 2020 BS/MD students and Bacc/MD students coming from Hiram College, this should be submitted by April 15, 2016.
 For the Class of 2020 Direct Entry students admitted before June 1, this should be submitted by July 15, 2016.
 (Class of 2020 Bacc/MD and Post Bacc/MD students coming from CSU do not need to submit a form; they will be automatically assigned as part of the partnership program.)

 Partner program students (BS/MD, Bacc/MD, Post-Bacc/MD) clinical teaching site assignments will be included in the letter of promotion, typically in late June.

-Direct Entry students will receive their assignment by email.
-D.E. students admitted after July 15 should submit their preferences by email to email@example.com.
+Traditional Admission (formerly called Direct Entry) students will receive their assignment by email.
+Students admitted to through this pathway after July 15 should submit their preferences by email to email@example.com.

 Assignments are made on student preference and availability for each site; assignments are not made on a first-come/first-served basis.
 If there are more requests for a particular clinical teaching site than there are seats available, a lottery will be held to assign students.